slsdetectorgroup/slsDetectorPackage/python/sphinx/index.rst

 ==============================================================

-sls_detector provide Python bindings to the slsDetectorsPackage using mainly the multiSlsDetector API.
+sls_detector provide Python bindings to the slsDetectorsPackage using mainly the DetectorImpl API.
 This module contains two parts, a compiled C module to expose the API and a Python class to offer a more Pythonic interface.